Ranked 1st in the UK for Teaching Quality (The Times and Sunday Times Good University Guide 2025)

 About this course

-If you've previously studied our Foundation Degree Early Childhood Education in Practice, this program is your natural progression.
+If you've previously studied our Foundation Degree Early Childhood Education in Practice, this programme is your natural progression.
 Over the course of one year, you'll integrate your previous learning experience of working with young children into your studies.
 This comprehensive course provides invaluable insights into effective management and leadership within the children's workforce, allowing you to deepen your understanding of the complex factors contributing to children's learning and development.

 Drawing from your foundation degree knowledge, this course aims to challenge and expand your understanding of how to support children by exploring alternative and international perspectives on child development.
 Collaborating with students from related courses, including those from diverse educational contexts, will broaden your perspectives on working with children and young people, enhancing your employability.

-In addition to your coursework, this program offers you the exciting opportunity to delve into research.
+In addition to your coursework, this programme offers you the exciting opportunity to delve into research.
 You will be expertly guided in research methods, ethical considerations, and report writing, empowering you to contribute to the field of early childhood education through your own research endeavours.
 This invaluable experience will further enrich your academic journey and career prospects.

-Throughout the program, the BA (Hons) Early Childhood Education in Practice aligns closely with the full and relevant criteria of the Department for Education.
+Throughout the programme, the BA (Hons) Early Childhood Education in Practice aligns closely with the full and relevant criteria of the Department for Education.
 Additionally, it includes elements of assessed practice.
 Please note that to be considered full and relevant requires you to hold English at level 2.

 Join us on this enriching journey and elevate your career in the field of early childhood education.
 Enrol in the BA (Hons) Early Childhood Education in Practice and unlock your potential to make a meaningful impact on the lives of young children.
 Our weekly sessions, starting from 1 pm, are designed to fit your schedule, allowing you to balance work, education, and your passion for nurturing young minds.